 Definition of Sexually Transmissible Infections Due To Chlamydia: An infection with the gram-negative bacteria Chlamydia trachomatis.
-This infection may be asymptomatic or characterised by fever, painful urination, urinary urgency, dyspareunia, vaginal bleeding or discharge, pain in the abdomen in females and by fever, urethritis, painful urination, discharge from the penis, swollen or tender testicles in males.
-Transmission is by anal, vaginal, or oral sex.
+This infection may be asymptomatic or characterised by fever, painful urination, urinary urgency, dyspareunia, female genitalia bleeding or discharge, pain in the abdomen in females and by fever, urethritis, painful urination, discharge from the male genitalia, swollen or tender testicles in males.
+Transmission is by rectal passage, female genitalia, or oral sex.
 Confirmation is by identification of Chlamydia trachomatis.

 Definition of Chlamydial lymphogranuloma: A disease of the inguinal lymph glands, caused by an infection with the gram-negative bacteria Chlamydia trachomatis.
 This disease is characterised by a genital ulcer, buboes, abscesses in the groin, blood in faeces, tenesmus, or proctocolitis.
 Transmission is by sexual contact.
 Confirmation is by identification of Chlamydia trachomatis in a blood sample or by polymerase chain reaction tests.